What do you want to do ?

 Legislation that gives VCAT the power to hear these applications

-Section 7(b) of the Education and Care Services National Law Act 2010 and clause 192 of the Schedule to that Act, which sets out the National Law
+Section 7(b) of the Education and Care Services National Law Act 2010 and sections 188E and 192 of the Schedule to that Act, which sets out the National Law.

 Documents you need to apply